 So what in the world comes over Abraham, that he decides to sacrifice Isaac?
 The text says that this is God's test, but I wonder what other voice or voices he might have heard.
-A voice that Abraham mistook for God because in old age his hearing wasn't so good?
+A voice that Abraham mistook for God?
 A macho inner voice that wants to demonstrate he's willing to do anything for God?
 A voice that fears the tenderness of love, that suspects he's not worthy to receive such joy?
 A voice that would protect itself by destroying the vulnerability that such tenderness represents?
 Abraham thinks he hears the voice of God, but these other voices seem more likely to me.
-Nevertheless, he follows this path and commits a terrible sin, for causing a child such terror in the moment of sacrifice (never mind the ram) is second only to the blasphemy of claiming that such murder is God's will.
+Nevertheless, he follows this path and commits a terrible sin.
+Causing a child terror as the moment of sacrifice approaches is second only to the blasphemy of claiming that such murder is God's will.
 In the words of another, "Abraham, the father of monotheism, is revealed as a man who can walk his own son to the altar and even wield the blade himself."

 We don't sacrifice children these days to prove our faithfulness to God.
 But there are other ways that misdirected diligence and extreme obedience would seek to squash God-given life and potential.
 A free-spirited child is commanded to get his exuberant play under control.
 A person struggling with an eating disorder believes she's never good enough, and so tries to vanish from sight.
-A dutiful lawyer's 9-to-5 has become 7-to-7, and he sacrifices life with his family trying to get ahead.
+A dutiful lawyer's 9-to-5 has become 7-to-9, and she sacrifices life with her loved ones trying to get ahead.
 A religious dogmatist proclaims that only his way is right; but he's lost all sense of the Spirit's mystery.
 A hypervigilant adherent of political tribes enforces conformity to social norms rather than risking free thought.
-The culture of buymore, rest-less keeps Americans so frenzied for the latest gizmos that we forget our own powers of creation and need for Sabbath.
+The culture of buy-more, rest-less keeps Americans so frenzied that we forget our own powers of creation and need for Sabbath.
 Inner voices tell us not to be ourselves, but to clip our wings and not fly high so as to fit in.
 Abrahams abound wherever expectations of conformity and performance are so extreme that laughter dies-that Isaac dies-and we become our own killjoys.

-Thanks be to God for this, though.
-"Abraham, Abraham!"
+Thanks be to God for this, though: "Abraham, Abraham!"
 An angel of the Lord's voice pierces the old man's haze of deadly piety.
 "Do not harm the boy!"
-I believe that's where God first shows up in this story, when the angel speaks to stop the killing.
+I wonder if that's where God first shows up in this story, when the angel speaks to stop the killing.
 God has no desire for joy to die-God brought the laughter into being in the first place!
 Sacrifices first began to establish loyalty and relationship with the divine, but sacrificial piety to the point of death brings no pleasure to God.
 Hence: "Abraham!
 Abraham!
 Do not harm the boy, your life, or the life of any other!"
 Do not harm, but do good instead.